braeden-kelly/cm25-mfkc/01-Docker/README.md

 that instead.
 We can try with `http://username.codemash.otherdevopsgene.dev:8080/productpage`.
 Replace `username` with the username you used to login to AWS.
-If you get an error, your browser is probably protecting you by "fixing" the URL to use `https`.
+If you get an error, your browser is probably protecting you by *fixing* the URL to use `https`.

 To fix that, we'd need to use `https` and that means setting up a certificate, preferably one that is signed by someone that our browser trusts.
 Too much work